mhcrnl/ogcalc/doc/ogcalc.rst

    add(*main_vbox);

-The Glade interface is loaded using
-\function{Gnome::Glade::Xml::create}, in a similar manner to the GObject example, and then the main VBox is added to the \class{Ogcalc}
+The Glade interface is loaded using :cpp:func:`Gnome::Glade::Xml::create`, in a similar manner to the GObject example, and then the main VBox is added to the :cpp:class:`Ogcalc` object.
-object.

 .. code-block:: c++